Mark Freer

 Mark Paul Freer (born July 14, 1968) is a Canadian former professional ice hockey player.
-He played 122 NHL games with the Philadelphia Flyers, Ottawa Senators, and Calgary Flames.

-As a youth, he played in the 1981 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Peterborough, Ontario.
+He played 124 games in the National Hockey League with the Philadelphia Flyers, Ottawa Senators, and Calgary Flames from 1987 to 1993.
+He played with three new organizations in three leagues over the course of three consecutive seasons between 1992 and 1994.
+He won the Turner Cup of the International Hockey League in 1998 and won the bronze medal with Canada men's national ice hockey team at the 1995 World Championships.
+He retired from hockey in 2003.